 RAM disks, as their name indicates, live in RAM and act like block devices.
 The kernel supports having many RAM disks active in the same time.
 Because they act like block devices, any disk filesystem can be used with them.
 Since their content lasts only as long as the system isn't rebooted, RAM disks are usually populated using compressed images of disk filesystems, such as ext2, known as compressed RAM disk images.
 One instance where the use of such compressed RAM disk images is particularly attractive for embedded Linux systems is during system initialization.
 Mainly, the kernel is capable of extracting an initial RAM disk (initrd) image from a storage device for use as its root filesystem.
 At startup, the kernel verifies whether its boot options indicate the presence of an initird.
 If so, it extracts the filesystem image, whether it be compressed or not, from the designated storage media into a RAM disk, and mounts it as its root filesystem.
+The initrd mechanism is, in fact, the simplest method to provide a kernel with its root filesystem.
 In this section, we will discuss the creation of a compressed RAM disk image for use as an initrd.
 I will explain how this image can actually be used as an initrd in Chapter 9.